 Here’s a list of common North American poisonous spiders to be sure to avoid.

-If your bearded dragon does consume a poisonous arachnid, it would be a good idea to contact your vet for further advice.
+If your bearded dragon consumes a poisonous arachnid, it would be good to contact your vet for further advice.

 - Wolf Spider (small black and brown spider)